vfegger/UKF/README.md

 ## Execution

-This project is still ongoing and it is not expected to give any results yet.
-The only thing that is capable of is memory control.
+This project is still ongoing and it is not expected to give any correct results yet.
+It should be able to measure the time needed for each iteration.